SripriyaChivukula/MERN-TypeScript-7weeks/Week-4/Day-2/README.md

 *Prerequisite Knowledge: GitHub, TypeScript, React w/ TypeScript, Basic State Management*

 *Exercise Goals: Introduce the most popular third party library for managing state with React applications - Redux!
 Learners should be able to create a React w/ TypeScript and React Redux boilerplate for practical applications.
-Additionally, they should complete the stretch goal of adding real functionality to the lesson.*
+Additionally, they should complete the stretch goal of adding real functionality to the application.*

 ### MVP
 Create React w/ Redux and TypeScript Boilerplate!